The Party’s Over: What to Do for Your Dam When You Send Your Puppies Home

 - Allow nursing until mom and puppy decide to end it or 16 weeks at the latest.

 During their last days together, allow your girl free access to her pups.
-We only require our dams to nurse two to three times each day from 7 1⁄2 to 8 1⁄2 weeks while allowing them to do more if they want.
-We still use mom as a reward for pups on walks, during swim sessions and other challenging experiences but accept that it is normal for her to spend far less time with the pups now.
+We only require our dams to nurse two to three times each day from 7 1⁄2 to 8 1⁄2 weeks but we allow them to engage more if they want.

 At no point in the weaning process do we ever limit her access to fresh water.
 Just like all our dogs, she has access to water 24/7.
 Even if we are trying to dry her up, her body needs water to function optimally.